Eastern Spadefoot

 • The eyes are large, protuberant and set high on the sides of the head.

-• The cranial crest are absent.
+• The cranial crest is absent.

 • The parotoid glands are small, round, and barely visible.